First Timer Information

 We work hard to ensure that First-Timers feel right at home from day one.
 Many of our workshops/events are geared towards First-Timers, and we recommend that you attend as many as possible to make the best out of your conference experience.

-- 4th of July Opening Celebration – Thursday, July 4 starting at 5:30PM: Our 60-minute Opening Celebration will include guest speakers, conference awards, and light hors d’oeuvres followed by cool entertainment.
+- Opening Celebration – Wednesday, July 2 starting at 3:30PM: Our 60-minute Opening Celebration will include guest speakers and conference awards.
 Afterwards we will have a designated area in the bar for First-Timers to mingle with one another and with conference regulars.

-- First-Timers Happy Hour (after the Opening Celebration) – Thursday, July 4 starting at 8:00 pm: We will have designated areas set up in the bar to ensure that our First-Timers always have somewhere to mingle with other First-Timers as well as conference regulars.
+- First-Timers Happy Hour (after workshops end) – Wednesday, July 2 starting at 8:00 pm: We will have designated areas set up in the bar to ensure that our First-Timers always have somewhere to mingle with other First-Timers as well as conference regulars.
 Maybe the bar scene isn’t your thing?
 There are lots of other places in the hotel to have great conversations with the other attendees.
 Just look for anyone who is wearing a conference nametag!

 - First Timers Lunch* - Friday, July 5 from 12:15PM – 1:30 PM: This lunch is held onsite and gives First-Timers an opportunity to continue socializing with other First Timers as well as conference regulars.